c1728p9/board-recovery-instructions/win10-interface-update.md

 ![](images/header.png "K20dx flash chip and associated 10-pin header.
 Pin 1 on the header had been circled.")

 After this, connect the debugger to your bricked board.
 Ensure that both the debugger and the bricked board are plugged into your computer via USB cable so that they have power.
-Below is an example of using a FRDM-K64F as a debugger to reprogram a bricked FRDM-K22F.
+The image below is an example of how to use a FRDM-K64F as a debugger to reprogram a bricked FRDM-K22F.

 ![](images/connected.png "Using a FRDM-K64F as a debugger to reprogram a bricked FRDM-K22F.")

 ### Step 4: Flashing the updated bootloader
-Now you are ready to flash the board with the [updated DAPLink bootloader](TODO: Link bootloader file here).
+Now you are ready to flash the board with the [updated DAPLink bootloader](TODO: Link updated 0244-k20dx bootloader file here).
 To run pyOCD's flashtool, use the command below (run with superuser privileges if using a Linux machine).
 Note, replace `<PATH TO DAPLINK BINARY>` with file location of the DAPLink binary on your system.

 `pyocd-flashtool <PATH TO DAPLINK BINARY> -t k20d50m`